 As well as being responsible for students studying at Plymouth University, Andrew has the following external commitments:

-- Since the 2013/2014 academic year, Andrew has acted as an external-examiner for both the University of East Anglia's (UEA) BSc(Hons) Paramedic Science programme.
-In 2015, Andrew accepted the role off external-examiner for their DipHE programme too (run in conjunction with EEAS).
+- Andrew was the external-examiner for the University of East Anglia's (UEA) BSc(Hons) Paramedic Science programme from 2013-2017 (accepting the role off external-examiner for their DipHE programme run in conjunction with EEAS in 2015 too.

 - Andrew acts as reviewer for Health and Care Research Wales (formally the National Institute for Social Care and Health Research: NISCHR).
 He also acts as a reviewer for the International Emergency Nursing journal.

 - In 2016, Andrew was the external adviser for the major review of the Public Services portfolio at University of Wales Trinity Saint David.